 Located in the British Leeward Islands, Antigua is best known for its 365 beaches – one, islanders will tell you, for every day in the year.
 The beaches are delightful, but the island’s vegetation is also notable.
 Pineapple groves, banana trees, and amazing rain forests dot the island.
 The largest island in the British Leewards, Antigua also has a smaller sister island, Barbuda.

 For centuries was fought over by Spain, France, Holland and Great Britain.
 Antigua is home to Nelson’s Dockyard (obviously, Great Britain won) a local site not to be missed.
 Lord Horatio Nelson arrived at English Harbour in 1784 and it’s worthwhile visiting the Admiral’s House, and other buildings.
 Queen Elizabeth rested at nearby Clarence House in the mid-1980s.
 Up in the Shirley Heights Lookout you’ll find the proverbial bird’s-eye view of the island.

 Guadeloupe, a French overseas department, meshes French, Indian, West Indian and African cultures in its cuisine, design and lifestyle.
 (Think Madras plaid, creole cooking and croissants.)
 English is spoken widely, but expect to hear a local patois mixing all the cultures who have contributed to the island.

-Nature is front and center on the dual islands that form Guadeloupe: Grande Terre on the Atlantic side and Basse Terre on the Carribean.
+Nature is certainly front and center on the dual islands that form Guadeloupe: Grande Terre on the Atlantic side and Basse Terre on the Carribean.
 Grande Terre, the eastern wing of island, is home to sheltered white sand beaches and rocky cliffs.